 - the crash was caused by poor weather or badly maintained roads or signage; and/or

-As discussed in the previous section, plaintiffs in personal injury cases have a lower burden of proof than prosecutors do in a criminal case.
-Even if the defendant was acquitted for DUI in criminal court, it may still be possible for the plaintiff to show “by a preponderance of the evidence” that the defendant was liable for the crash.
+As discussed in the previous section, you have a lower burden of proof than prosecutors do in a criminal case.
+Even if the defendant was acquitted of DUI in criminal court, it may still be possible for you to show “by a preponderance of the evidence” that the defendant was liable for the crash.

 Example: Kay is high on marijuana while driving down the 215 in Las Vegas.
 Sarah is driving next to her while simultaneously applying her makeup in the visor mirror.
 Kay swerves into Sarah, damaging her car and injuring her shoulder.